 Standardized measure is a reporting convention that provides a common basis for comparing crude oil and natural gas companies subject to the rules and regulations of the SEC.
 Standardized measure requires historical twelve-month pricing as required by the SEC as well as operating and development costs prevailing as of the date of computation.
-For example, our reserve volumes and PV-10 as disclosed in this Annual Report are based on assumed commodity prices of \$93.67 per Bbl of crude oil and \$6.358 per MMBtu of natural gas as of December 31, 2022, which are substantially higher than December 31, 2022 front-month forward pricing of \$80.26 per Bbl of crude oil and \$4.475 per Mcf of natural gas.
 Consequently, it may not reflect the prices ordinarily received or that will be received for crude oil and natural gas production because of varying market conditions, nor may it reflect the actual costs that will be required to produce or develop the crude oil and natural gas properties.
+For example, historical twelve-month prices may prove to be higher than prices received for HighPeak Energy's future production.
 As a result, estimates included in this Annual Report of future net cash flow may be materially different from the future net cash flows that are ultimately received.
-Therefore, the standardized measure of estimated reserves included in this Annual Report should not be construed as an accurate estimate of the current fair value of such proved reserves.
-Accordingly, you are cautioned not to place undue weight on our reserve volumes or PV-10 based on such pricing when evaluating our financial condition or an investment in our securities.
+Therefore, the standardized measure of estimated reserves included in this Annual Report should not be construed as accurate estimates of the current fair value of such proved reserves.